JuliaLang/julia/doc/src/manual/functions.md

  2.0
 ```

-This is fine if a named function effecting the transform one wants already exists to pass as the
+This is fine if a named function effecting the transform already exists to pass as the first argument
-first argument to [`map()`](@ref).
+to [`map()`](@ref).
 Often, however, a ready-to-use, named function does not exist.
+In these
-In these situations, the anonymous function construct allows easy creation of a single-use function
+situations, the anonymous function construct allows easy creation of a single-use function object
-object without needing a name:
+without needing a name:

 ```jldoctest
 julia> map(x -> x^2 + 2x - 1, [1,3,-1])